Macrometacorp/docs/docs/account-management/attributes/add-attributes-user.md

 Follow these instructions to add attributes to users using the GDN console web UI.

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
-2. Click **Accounts**.
+2. Click **Access > Users**.
-3. On the Users tab, click the stacked dots next to the user for which you want to limit permissions.
+3. Click the stacked dots next to the user for which you want to limit permissions.
 4. Click **Edit User**.
 5. Click **Attributes** and provide the following details:
     - **Attribute -** First level of permission.
 For example, `employee`.